Disabled Lift in House Cost

 You must consider what type of disabled lift you need in your home.
 If you require a standard disabled stair lift, the cost of installing a disabled lift in your home will be cheaper than a through floor lift.

-Remember to always ask for a breakdown of your quote for the price of installing your disable lift as the company may only provide a quote for the lift and not including the cost of installing the lift and labour costs.
+Remember to always ask for a breakdown of your quote for the price of installing your disabled lift, as the company may only provide a quote for the lift and not include the cost of installing the lift and labour costs.

-You will need to consider the cost of building work as if you’re having a through floor disabled lift fitted in your home you will have to pay for building and structural work, proving to be difficult if your home is old.
+You will need to consider the cost of building work if you’re having a through floor disabled lift fitted in your home, as you will have to pay for building and structural work — which might prove difficult if your home is old.

 If your house is an old or listed building, you will need a chartered surveyor to assess the condition of the ceiling before fitting the disabled lift.